-- Protecting and sustaining Burns Bog now and in the future.
+- Protect and sustain Burns Bog now and in the future.

 - Recognition that Burns Bog is “the lungs of the Lower Mainland” and contributes greatly towards quality of life in our community.

-- Educating the public on the importance of Burns Bog and the world’s peatlands.
+- Educate the public on the importance of Burns Bog and the world’s peatlands.

-- Providing opportunities for the public to interact with the Burns Bog environment.
+- Provide opportunities for the public to interact with the Burns Bog environment.

-- Ensuring sustainable, ecologically sound management and governance of Burns Bog and other peatlands.
+- Ensure sustainable, ecologically sound management and governance of Burns Bog and other peatlands.

-- Contributing to the community and enhancing community health, through collective participation in the conservation of Burns Bog.
+- Contribute to the community and enhancing community health, through collective participation in the conservation of Burns Bog.

-- Protecting and sustaining Burns Bog as a model for other peatlands.
+- Protect and sustain Burns Bog as a model for other peatlands.

-- Maintaining continuous vigilance over the management of Burns Bog and actions that may have a harmful effect.
+- Maintain continuous vigilance over the management of Burns Bog and actions that may have a harmful effect.

 Why is the work of the Society necessary?